benharris8/project-1/README.md

 ```

 I had to write a lot of helper functions in order to work with arrays in Javascript effectively.
-For example I needed to be able to check if two coordinates were the same and, as JavaScript doesn't see two of the same array as equal I had to write a function which looped through each array to check if they were the same.
+For example, I needed to be able to check if two coordinates were the same and, as JavaScript doesn't see two of the same array as equal, I had to write a function which looped through each array to check if they were the same.

 ```js
 var arraysMatch = function (arr1, arr2) {